aklump/drupal_ez_multipart_mail/README.md

 This module looks at the message content type returned by `\Drupal\htmlmail\Plugin\Mail\HtmlMailSystem::format` to see if it is a multipart message or not.
 If it is, this module does nothing to the message.
 If it is not, it creates a `multipart/alternative` encoded message, which contains the un-formatted message and the formatted message.
 That's it!

 ## Developers: Sending Multipart Emails

+### Debug Mode

+If you enable the _Debug_ mode at /admin/config/system/htmlmail, when you try to send your emails, the HTML version will be rendered in your browser with the exact markup that will be sent in the email, including inlined-styles, etc. Use this to design and build your emails.

 ### I want to send an email with html body, no templates or theme wrappers.